drudru/ansi_up/Readme.md

 ## Building

-Currently we are not using a build system, so there is just one file.
+This just uses 'make'.
+The result is just one file.
 Feel free to include the file in your asset minification process.

 ## Running tests